annakuchko/FiNetwork/README.md

 - "and" criterion
 - "or" criterion

-Build nework using one of the provided distance metrix:
+Build network using one of the provided distance metrics:
 - Ultrametric Distance based on Pearson Correlation
 - Theil Index based entropic distance
 - Atkinson Index based entropic distance